vsvale/kappa_k8s_config/repository/helm-charts/database/yugabyte/app-readme.md

-This chart bootstraps an RF3 Yugabyte DB version 2.15.2.0-b87 cluster using the Helm Package Manager.
+This chart bootstraps an RF3 YugabyteDB version 2.15.3.2-b1 cluster using the Helm Package Manager.